-Subscribers are often complaint about not finding any information about fiber optics aimed specifically at them.
-Because most materials about fiber optics is written to train optical technicians, people who have no experience in telecommunication can not understand these industry standards.
+Subscribers often complain about not finding any information about fiber optics aimed specifically at them.
+Because most materials about fiber optics are written to train optical technicians, people who have no experience in telecommunication can not understand these industry standards.
 So they have to ask an optical technician for help every time they met a problem or even a tiny error.
 Today’s article has provided detailed information so that end users can find answers to their questions on fiber optics.

 What Is Fiber Optics?